GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 The architecture defines a private virtual network with an address space of 10.200.0.0/16.

 **Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
-Network security groups can be used to secure traffic at a subnet or individual VM level.
+Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following Network security groups exist:

 - 1 network security group for Application Gateway
 - 1 network security group for App Service Environment